Saintcyberwarrior/dotfiles/README.md

 # dotfiles

-# Instrcutions
+# Instructions

-# Install git and stow
+    Install git and stow

-# Do all this in home folder
+    Do all this in home folder

+'''
-git clone git@github.com/Saintcyberwarrior/dotfiles.git
+$ git clone git@github.com/Saintcyberwarrior/dotfiles.git

-cd dotfiles
+$ cd dotfiles

-stow .
+$ stow .
+'''